My favorite quote by Julia Child is a reminder of the concept of emotional satiety. When we binge on life, there's no need to binge on food.

 I’ve always loved this saying.
 Everything that’s come out of Julia Child’s mouth (and kitchen) is pure gold, but this quote in particular always stuck out to me.
 If there’s one thing we should take in with massive quantities all at once until we’re bursting at the seams, it’s life.
 I think of it as the foodie version of the popular mindfulness based advice to be present in every moment.
 By being mindful and taking in the opportunity presented with each moment, we’re able to figuratively suck the marrow out of life.

 It also hints to a concept called emotional satiety.
-Bingeing, overeating and eating unhealthy foods is often triggered by an emotion rather than an uncontrollable desire to eat or a lack of willpower.
+Bingeing and overeating is often triggered by an emotion rather than an uncontrollable desire to eat or a lack of willpower.
 When you’re satiated by life, you don’t feel a need to binge on food.

 Look to your food cravings as a clue to where you need more nourishment in life.
 Do you find yourself eating out of boredom?
 Try finding new hobbies or activities you find exciting.
 Stress eater?
 Maybe it’s time to build a meditation practice or work to eliminate your source of stress.
 Feeling lonely, like Ben and Jerry have become your closest friends?
 Try reaching out to old friends you’ve lost touch with or use sites like meetup to meet new people with similar interests.